2019 Georgetown Acceptance Rate: Class of 2023

 - Submit a letter of recommendation from a teacher

 Have you been admitted to Georgetown?
 Congratulations!
-Below is a glimpse at what your classmates will be like.
+Below is a glimpse of what your classmates will be like.

 If you matriculate at Georgetown, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study in dozens of fields.